-30.3.1.
-If the potential exposure involves a needle stick, puncture injury, cut, or fluid contact, wash the area with soap and water for at least 15 seconds.
+• If the potential exposure involves a needle stick, puncture injury, cut, or fluid contact, wash the area with soap and water for at least 15 seconds.
 In the case of a mucous membrane exposure, rinse the site with copious amounts of water or normal saline solution.
 Irrigate the eyes with commercially prepared isotonic solution in eye wash stations, if available, or with saline solution or clean water.
 Flush splashes to the nose, mouth, or skin with water.

-30.4.
 Student and Faculty/Professional Staff/Clinical Associate/Adjunct Exposure

-- 30.4.1.
-The student must immediately consult his/her DCE and the JSU Student Health Center at 256-782-5310 or 256-782-5309 after business hours).
-Additionally, the student may consider contacting his/her own health care provider, emergency health care provider or infectious disease specialist regarding the prophylaxis. - 30.4.2.
-Faculty/Professional Staff/Clinical Associate/Adjunct must immediately consult preceptor and the JSU Student Health Center at 256-782-5310 or 256-782-5309 after business hours).
-Additionally, the Faculty/Professional Staff/Clinical Associate/Adjunct may consider contacting his/her own health care provider or infectious disease specialist regarding the advisability of post-exposure prophylaxis. - 30.4.3.
-The health care provider will make the judgment as to whether the exposure warrants prophylaxis.
-Coordination of the individual's plan of care and follow-up will be the responsibility of the student and the student's health care provider.

-- 30.4.4.
-Once the clinical faculty /preceptor has notified the agency charge nurse or immediate supervisor, it is recommended that the clinical agency's infectious disease nurse, if available, also be notified.
+- The CHPW student must immediately consult his/her clinical faculty/preceptor, JSU Student Health Center (256-782-5310) or his/her own health care provider, emergency health care provider, or infectious disease specialist regarding the advisability of postexposure prophylaxis.
+Protocol for exposure can be found on the "Post Blood or Body Fluid Exposure Procedure for the JSU Nursing Students Card" included in the Dress Code for Clinical and Laboratory Settings (III:05.00) - Faculty/Professional Staff/Clinical Associate/Adjunct must immediately consult the JSU Student Health Center (256-782-5310) or his/her own health care provider, emergency health care provider, or infectious disease specialist regarding the advisability of post-exposure prophylaxis.
+Clinical faculty/preceptor will report the incident to the course coordinator and appropriate agency staff. - The health care provider will make the judgment as to whether the exposure warrants prophylaxis.
+Coordination of the individual's plan of care and follow-up will be the responsibility of the student and the student's health care provider. - Once the clinical faculty /preceptor has notified the agency charge nurse or immediate supervisor, it is recommended that the clinical agency's infectious disease nurse, if available, also be notified.
 An incident (exposure) report should be completed.
-If the agency will allow, a copy of the report should be obtained and forwarded to the DCE.
-If the agency will not provide a copy of the report, the clinical instructor or preceptor should write a memorandum for record to the DCE, summarizing the details of the exposure.
-The DCE will notify the Dean within three (3) days that an incident has occurred. - 30.4.5.
-Notification of the patient (if the exposure source is known), risk screening of the patient or other diagnostic testing of the patient, if indicated, will be coordinated in accordance with agency policies. - 30.4.6.
-JSU Student Health Center, the exposed individuals' own health care provider, emergency health care provider, or infectious disease specialist will manage the individual's post-exposure baseline and follow-up laboratory tests for bloodborne pathogens.
+If the agency will allow, a copy of the report should be obtained and forwarded to the Course Coordinator (or designee).
+If the agency will not provide a copy of the report, the clinical instructor or preceptor should write a memorandum for record to the Course Coordinator, summarizing the details of the exposure.
+The Course Coordinator (or designee) will notify the Dean within three (3) days that an incident has occurred. - Notification of the patient (if the exposure source is known), risk screening of the patient or other diagnostic testing of the patient, if indicated, will be coordinated in accordance with agency policies. - The JSU Student Health Canter, the exposed individuals' own health care provider, emergency health care provider, or infectious disease specialist will manage the individual's post-exposure baseline and follow-up laboratory tests for bloodborne pathogens.
 Individuals are responsible for coordinating the release of their initial test results to the health care provider of their choice, if needed.
-The College is not responsible for ensuring the student's compliance with post-exposure care. - 30.4.7.
-Students and Faculty/Professional Staff/Clinical Associate/Adjunct will be responsible for all costs with regards to their post exposure medical care.
+The College is not responsible for ensuring the student's compliance with post-exposure care.

+• CHPW students and Faculty/Professional Staff/Clinical Associate/Adjunct will be responsible for all costs with regards to their post exposure medical care.